EfeAtesh/UsbCommWithSTM32/README.md

 # UsbCommWithSTM32
 Android Usb Communication with STM32 Virtual Board using Android Studio with Java

+This code will allow you to use comm with no need to 3rd party libraries, just native methodologies used

-Codes will be released after 21th April
+Codes will be released after 21th April 2025